relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/microsoft_office_365_teams_chat_via_collect.md

 | X-RSMF-MessageCount    | Number of messages in the chat/slice - when creating a data mapping, set **Read From Other Metadata Column** to Yes. |
 | X-RSMF-AttachmentCount | Number of attachments in the chat/slice - when creating a data mapping, set **Read From Other Metadata Column** to Yes. |

+A "Slice" of data refers to a start and end time of data that will be captured in one Relativity Document.
+Unless specified, a slice will contain one days worth of data.
+{: .info}

 ## Setup instructions